kkemple/scienceandmathematics.com/src/content/posts/fourier-transforms-and-the-uncertainty-principle.md

 \Delta x \Delta k \geq \frac{1}{2}.
 $$

-Pure mathematics generates this bound—calculus and Fourier properties suffice, no physical postulates required.
+Pure mathematics generates this bound—calculus and Fourier properties suffice.
 The constraint emerges from non-commuting multiplication and differentiation operators, a relationship the Fourier transform encodes exactly.

 ## Physical Assignment to Mathematical Structure